Table of Contents

 • Relevant demographics

-• Relevant Time period and so many more factors that we need to consider while trying to find relevant data.
+• We need to consider Relevant Time periods and many more factors while trying to find appropriate data.

-Data that is not relevant to our study in any of the factors render it obsolete and we cannot effectively proceed with its analysis.
-This could lead to incomplete research or analysis, re-collecting data again and again, or shutting down the study.
+Data irrelevant to our study in any of the factors renders it obsolete, and we cannot effectively proceed with its analysis.
+This could lead to incomplete research or analysis, re-collecting data repeatedly, or shutting down the study.

 Deciding the Data to Collect

-Determining what data to collect is one of the most important factors while collecting data and should be one of the first factors while collecting data.
-We must choose the subjects the data will cover, the sources we will be used to gather it, and the quantity of information we will require.
+Determining what data to collect is one of the most important factors while collecting data and should be one of the first factors in collecting data.
+We must choose the subjects the data will cover, the sources we will use to gather it, and the required information.
 Our responses to these queries will depend on our aims, or what we expect to achieve utilizing your data.
 As an illustration, we may choose to gather information on the categories of articles that website visitors between the ages of 20 and 50 most frequently access.
-We can also decide to compile data on the typical age of all the clients who made a purchase from your business over the previous month.
+We can also decide to compile data on the typical age of all the clients who purchased from your business over the previous month.

-Not addressing this could lead to double work and collection of irrelevant data or ruining your study as a whole.
+Not addressing this could lead to double work, the collection of irrelevant data, or the ruin of your study.

 Dealing With Big Data

-Big data refers to exceedingly massive data sets with more intricate and diversified structures.
+Big data refers to massive data sets with more intricate and diversified structures.
 These traits typically result in increased challenges while storing, analyzing, and using additional methods of extracting results.
-Big data refers especially to data sets that are quite enormous or intricate that conventional data processing tools are insufficient.
-The overwhelming amount of data, both unstructured and structured, that a business faces on a daily basis.
+Big data refers especially to data sets that are so enormous or intricate that conventional data processing tools are insufficient.
+The overwhelming amount of data, both unstructured and structured, that a business faces daily.

 Low Response and Other Research Issues

-Now, let us look at the key steps in the data collection process.
+Now, let us look at the critical steps in the data collection process.

-In the Data Collection Process, there are 5 key steps.
-They are explained briefly below -
+In the Data Collection Process, there are five key steps.
+They are explained briefly below:

 1. Decide What Data You Want to Gather